 8.5 Tents, marquees, and similar lightweight structures

-This exemption allows you to construct, alter or remove a tent or marquee that is being used either for public assembly (eg at a school gala) or private use (eg for a wedding reception).
-However, this is only if the tent or marquee does not exceed 100 square metres and is not in place for more than a month.
+A building consent is not required to construct, alter, or remove a tent or marquee for public assembly (such as a school gala) or private use (such as a wedding reception), provided it does not exceed 100 square metres and is not in place for more than one month.

 The restrictions on maximum floor area have been imposed to avoid potential safety problems.